choonchernlim/mac-dev-bootstrap/README.md

 ## iTerm2

-- `General -> Preferences`.
-    - Check "Load preferences from a custom folder or URL".
-    - Specify the path to `iterm2` dir in the Git repo: `[PATH]/mac-dev-bootstrap/iterm2`.
-    - Check "Save changes to folder when iTerm2 quits".
 - `Profiles`.
     - Click on `mac-dev-bootstrap`.
     - `Other Actions...`.
     - `Set as Default`.
     - Delete other existing profiles.

-## .zshrc

-- Copy `[PATH]/mac-dev-bootstrap/zshrc/.zshrc` and paste at the bottom of`~/.zshrc`.
-The pre-generated `.zshrc` file can be safely replaced with this.